Runt

 A runt is an animal that is unusually small for its species.
-In veterinary medicine, a runt may also be described using terms such as low-birth weight, intrauterine growth restriction, and small for gestational age.
-An animal may be defined as small for gestational age (SGA) depending on different criteria, such as size in comparison to littermates', as percent of maternal body weight, as a specific neonate weight threshold for the breed or species, and as different body proportions displayed by runts.
+In veterinary medicine, a runt may also be described using terms such as low-birth weight, intrauterine growth restriction (IUGR), and small for gestational age (SGA).
+An animal may be defined as small for gestational age depending on different criteria, such as size in comparison to littermates', as percent of maternal body weight, as a specific neonate weight threshold for the breed or species, and as different body proportions displayed by runts.

-Runts face many challenges in comparison to their normal birth weight peers - they are more likely to contract diseases, and die in the neonatal period, have lower glycogen stores, suffer from developmental delays, insulin resistance, hypothermia, and low blood pressure.
-Runts are also associated with economic losses in farm animals - SGA adult cows give smaller milk yields and suffer from infertility, intrauterine growth restricted (IUGR) piglets have modifications in their muscle tissue that may affect the taste of their meat, adult IUGR sows have smaller litter sizes and lower birth weight piglets in their litters and adult low birth weight ewes may have poorer quality fleeces.
+Runts face many challenges in comparison to their normal birth weight peers—they are more likely to contract diseases, and die in the neonatal period, have lower glycogen stores, have developmental delays, insulin resistance, hypothermia, and low blood pressure.
+Runts are also associated with economic losses in farm animals—SGA adult cows give smaller milk yields and have infertility, intrauterine growth restricted (IUGR) piglets have modifications in their muscle tissue that may affect the taste of their meat, adult IUGR sows have smaller litter sizes and lower-birth-weight piglets in their litters and adult low-birth-weight ewes may have poorer-quality fleeces.

 Causes

 SGA has been best studied in pigs, both due to industry pressures of high mortality rates of preweaning piglets and the use of pig as a model organism in science.
 Runts are caused by interplay between genetics, environment in utero, maternal environment and care.
 Breeding for larger litter sizes has resulted in there being born more piglets than the teats of the sow, longer birthing times and more hypoxic young.
 Further causes of fetal malfunctioning can be a circovirus infection, maternal malnutrition or a small or inconveniently placed placenta.

 In cattle and sheep, an additional reason may be hot weather during pregnancy.
 In dairy cows, a contributing factor may be lactating while pregnant, which can overtax the cow's ability to provide sufficient nutrients to the fetus.
 Nulliparous cows are more at risk of giving birth to SGA calves, and on average give birth to calves of a lower birth weight.

 In dogs, a larger litter size may cause more low weight puppies to be born.
-Typically low weight puppies, like piglets, have smaller placentas in comparison to their normal body weight littermates.
+Typically, low-weight puppies, like piglets, have smaller placentas in comparison to their normal-body-weight littermates.

 In cats, younger mothers are more likely to give birth to kittens with lower body weight.
-Likelihood of giving birth to low body weight kittens increases if there is at least one stillbirth in the litter.
+Likelihood of giving birth to low-body-weight kittens increases if there is at least one stillbirth in the litter.